peterj/jwts-for-services/README.md

 # Store the key pairs in the /keys folder (so next time you don't have to generate the keys)
 curl -X POST localhost:5555/dump
 ```

+For Scenario 3, make sure you install [mkcert](https://github.com/FiloSottile/mkcert), so you can create the public/private key.

 # Scenario 1